chirag7jain/BarcodeApp/README.md

 4. The user needs to copy the prn file to the printer

 The program has the Printer Template hardcoded - Functions.php

-The advantage of this app
-1. Have all the details regarding product in a database and no need to create label files that are both heavy on memory	and require a seperate application software to run them.
-2. A issue I faced was that I had to manually open each file for printing and give print order for each.
-It required me to open each file in application and selecting the print option for each file one at a time.
-Here I can do the same job in just 2 or 3 steps for the entire list together.